SSV Builders: Ankr — ETH 2.0 Liquid Staking

 Once the pool reaches 32 ETH, a key pair (validation key, withdrawal key) is generated through the Threshold Key Manager Service, then assigned to SSV nodes, followed by the validator performing duties on the Beacon Chain and helping to decentralize Ethereum.
 Easy as that!

 Ankr’s ETH 2.0 staking solution provides a reward mechanism and instant staking liquidity through a new liquid staking token called asETHc.

-● asETHc is an asset that represents a user’s ETH stake and earns staking rewards. asETHc does not change in quantity but appreciates daily to reflect accumulated rewards.
+● asETHc is an asset that represents a user’s ETH stake and receives staking rewards. asETHc does not change in quantity but fluctuates daily to reflect rewards.
 When a user stakes their ETH, they can redeem asETHc tokens, which can be either kept in self-custody, traded, or used in DeFi products to earn yield.

 ● asETHb is a rebasing token, and when you hold asETHb, your token balance will increase in proportion to your ETH staking rewards.
 A rebase runs daily, and the rewards are calculated for each update.

 - Users stake using the Ankr SSV-ETH pool.
 Once the backend receives the key pair from the Threshold Key Management, it will send the required deposit information to the staking pool.
 The staking pool will then call the deposit function to initiate ETH 2.0 depositing.

 - The backend continuously listens to the Beacon chain to check the status of all validators along with their rewards, slashes, etc.

 - The backend will then register the validator along with its credentials to the SSV platform.